 Please complete the table below for each participant that will make use of in-kind contributions (non-financial resources made available free of charge or against payment by third parties).
-In kind contributions provided by third parties are declared by the participants as eligible direct costs in the corresponding cost category (e.g. personnel costs or purchase costs for equipment).
+In-kind contributions provided by third parties are declared by the participants as eligible direct costs in the corresponding cost category (e.g. personnel costs or purchase costs for equipment).

 Participant Number/S Participant Number/Short Name

 Third party name Category Cost (€) Justification

 Select between

 Seconded personnel 0,0

 Travel and subsistence

-Equipment ·
+Equipment O Ť

-Other goods, works and
+Other goods, works and ,

-services 2)
+services 21

 Internally invoiced

-goods and services
+goods and services 1

 .(0)

-Table 3.1k: Financial contributions
+Table 3.1k: Financial contributions10

-For each financial contribution provided by IHI JU private members, their constituent or affiliated entities, and contributing partners to beneficiaries, please complete the table below.
+For each financial contribution provided by the constituent or affiliated entities of the IHI JU private members and/or contributing partners to beneficiaries, please complete the table below.

-FC provided by FC received by Amount (€) Related activities Participant Number/Short Name Participant Number/Short Name
+FC provided by FC received by Amount (€) Related activities Participant Number/Short Participant Number/Short Name Name

-Table 3.11: Non-EU in-kind contributions to operational activities
+Table 3.11: Non-EU11 in-kind contributions to operational activities

-For non-EU in kind contributions to operational activities (IKOP) provided by IHI JU private members, their constituent or affiliated entities, and contributing partners please complete the table below.
+For non-EU in-kind contributions to operational activities (IKOP) provided by the constituent or affiliated entities of the IHI JU private members, and/or contributing partners please complete the table below.
 Please consider that non-EU IKOP in your proposed action is limited to the amount indicated in the relevant IHI JU Annual Work Programme/Topic text.
-Activities are considered "non-EU" when they are incurred outside the Union or HE's associated countries, irrespectively of the country of establishment of the legal entity providing the IKOP.
+Activities are considered 'non-EU' when they are incurred outside the Union or HE's associated countries, irrespectively of the country of establishment of the legal entity providing the IKOP.

-&lt;sup>10 Financial transfer (cash contributions) by private members, their constituent or the affiliated entities and by contributing partners to project beneficiary(ies) eligible for funding, supporting the eligible costs incurred in the implementing the IHI project
+10 Financial transfer (cash contributions) by the constituent or affiliated entities of the IHI JU private members and/or by contributing partners to project beneficiary(ies) eligible for funding, supporting the eligible costs incurred in the implementing the IHI project

-Costs for IKOP incurred by IHI JU private members, their constituent or affiliated entities, and contributing partners in third countries, i.e. other than EU Member States and countries associated to Horizon Europe nstructions, please ref Please fill in the annex for in-kind contributions to additional activities (IKAA) (provider in the submission environment)
+11 Costs for IKOP incurred by the constituent or affiliated entities of the IHI JU private members, and/or contributing partners in third countries, i.e. other than EU Member States or countries associated to Horizon Europe